SafeCare BC Logo

 • What signs and symptoms or warning signs of stress might you experience?

-• Are the above feelings and signs and symptoms normal?
+• Are the above feelings, signs, and symptoms normal?

-• How can you help navigate these feelings and signs and symptoms?
+• How can you help navigate these feelings, signs, and symptoms?

 Scenario A

 A wildfire is near the care home where you work.
-While your area is not required to evacuate, you have been asked to assist in evacuating 15 residents from a care home 45-minutes away.
+While your area is not required to evacuate, you have been asked to assist in evacuating 15 residents from a care home 45 minutes away.
 You and one of your co-workers take your bus to collect the residents, along with two staff members of the care home being evacuated.
 As you arrive back at your care home, the residents seem confused and begin to panic.
-The two staff members, from the other care home, have just found out they need to leave to evacuate their own houses.
+The two staff members from the other care home have just found out they must leave to evacuate their houses.

 Scenario B

 You live in an evacuation zone and must leave immediately.
 You are prepared and have a safe place to stay with friends.
-You have several home care clients in the same area who will also need to evacuate.
+Several home care clients in the same area will also need to evacuate.
 You are unable to contact them and are uncertain if they are safe.

 Downloads